Is the U.S. Being Played by Benjamin Netanyahu?

 Trusted Brands Become Prime Targets for Impersonation

 The latest wave of phishing attacks leverages the credibility of well-known brands to deceive targets.
-Microsoft and DocuSign have emerged as the most impersonated, with others like NortonLifeLock, PayPal, and Geek Squad also frequently abused.
+The most frequently impersonated companies are Microsoft and DocuSign, with NortonLifeLock, PayPal, and Geek Squad following closely behind.

 Attackers embed brand logos, official-looking language, and even QR codes within PDFs, enhancing the illusion of legitimacy.
 This tactic capitalizes on users’ familiarity with these brands, making them more likely to comply with urgent requests or initiate a callback.